-- a) Records pertaining to details of the incoming and outgoing waste/materials, environmental and operational problems should continue to be kept up to date for the WRIC. - b) The approved ground and surface water monitoring program should be continued for the site during 2019.
-The monitoring program for both the sites is outlined in Section 6.1 and 6.2 and summarized on Table 11. - c) All samples should be analyzed for the parameters listed in the table below.
+- a) The approved ground and surface water monitoring program should be continued for the site during 2020.
+The monitoring program for both the sites is outlined in Sections 6.1 and 6.2 of this report and summarized on Table 11. - b) All samples should be analyzed for the parameters listed in the table below.